begin-again/begin-again/README.md

 ## Hi there 👋

-I'm a full stack developer with East Carolina University.
+I'm a full stack developer with expertise in NodeJS, Angular, Gulp, git, training, among other talents.

+### stuff I work(ed) with

+#### Doresett Controls

+- NodeJS
+- Vue
+- Mongo

+<br><hr>

+#### East Carolina University

-I work in a multiple respository Windows environment with git for windows and VS-Code.
+I worked in a multiple respository Windows environment with git for windows and VS-Code.
 Love NodeJS and the command-line.
 Most of my commits are on the university GitHub Enterprise server without cloud support. :confounded:

-### stuff I work with

 -  ColdFusion (2018, CFScript, coldbox, testbox, mockbox)
 -  NodeJS (streams, events, child process)